Adventure Nature

 Written by Abraham Odhiambo

-So whether you want to scale the highest peaks in Africa or combine a climb with wildlife viewing, here are the top 7 highest mountains in Africa.
+Whether you want to scale the highest peaks in Africa or combine a climb with wildlife viewing, head to the following seven mountains.

 1. Mount Kilimanjaro – Tanzania